Lady sings the bass...

 • Podcast episode for King Georg Jazzcast “Die gute Unterhaltung” (2021)

-• Funding program of European Centre for Creative Economy (2019/20)
+• One-year artist sponsorship from the European Center for Creative Economy (2019/20)

 • Paul Heller’s Next Level Jazz All Star Big Band feat.
 Joris Roelofs & John Ruocco (2019)